 If you are in the market for an electric toothbrush, talk to your dentist or dental hygienist about choices and how to use an electric toothbrush for effective brushing.
 Not all brushes are equal, and brushing techniques vary between manual and electric toothbrushes.

 Brushing your teeth properly is a good habit that provides lifelong benefits.
 Not only will you have a healthy set of teeth, you will have the confidence that comes with a great smile and save time and money at your next dental visit.
 Brushing several times a day combined with regular flossing will help keep your teeth healthy and strong for a long time to come.
-If you have any questions about the proper technique to brushing your teeth, feel free to contact us.
+If you have any questions about the proper technique to brushing your teeth or need professional teeth cleaning, feel free to contact us.